 We do not presume to know the future perfectly; but we strive to understand it sufficiently to continually adapt.
 We know our adversaries fear our strengths, so we must evolve to fight where they are, not where we wish them to be.
 We bring land power to bear as part of a wider team, with the other services, our allies and partners - all woven together in a whole of Government approach.
 We are excited by the opportunities to work more closely with industry, and together accelerate development of new capabilities.
-The conference will start by outlining the trends for the future and how the British Army will respond.
-More detailed description of how the Army will operate and fight will follow; before we move onto discussing how the Army will work more effectively with allies and partners, especially industry.
+The conference started by outlining the trends for the future and how the British Army will respond.
+More detailed description of how the Army will operate and fight followed; before we moved onto discussing how the Army will work more effectively with allies and partners, especially industry.

 Session 1: The Future Starts Now - Delivering Decisive Advantage